 Being an ex employee of Punjab National Bank, I was very happy to see PNB branch in Kalpa.
-Staff of PNB was very happy to meet.
-I also met Mr Umesh Kumar Suman officer of the Bank from Hoshiarpur who was posted here after promotion.
+The staff at PNB met me very warmly.
+Mr Umesh Kumar Suman an officer at the branch from Hoshiarpur invited me to his home in the evening.

 In the evening Mr Suman took me to his room and introduced me to some of his friends.
-First time in my life I went to some buddhist lama’s home, One of his buddhist friends gave me home distilled apricot booze.
+He took me to one of his friends home, a buddhist lama, who gave me a bottle of home distilled apricot drink.

-I took leave of them and decided to have long walk.
+I took leave of them and decided to have long walk back to the hotel.
 The road was clean, green and lonely.
 I thought there must be a bend nearby.
 Kept walking for some time.
-The road became more and more lonely.
-It was getting dark.
-I kept on walking though, hoping there must be a bend closeby.
+The road became more and more lonely, was getting dark too.
+I kept walking hoping there must be a bend closeby.

 It was twilight and I had already walked around 4 km.
-I was thinking, what should I do.
-Go back on the same road or move on in search of the bend.
-Kept on.
-It was pitch dark now.
-No light.
-No torch.
-My cell phone had no light.
-No soul around.
-Strange noise was coming from the woods.
-No human sound.
-Shadows of plants and trees were looking like some prowling giants.
+I was double minded by then, what should I do, I asked myself.
+Go back 4 kilometers on the same road or move on in the of the bend on the road.

 What should I do….walk back 4 km or move on?

 I saw some light far away.
-My gut feeling said there was some bend around.
-Fear was setting in.
+My gut feeling said there was a bend around.
+Still fear was setting in.
 Shadows and strange sounds kept on drawing my attention.
-All of sudden dimag ki batti jal gayee.
-Got an idea sirji.
+Suddenly dimag ki batti jali.

-Started singing Dev Anand, Rajesh Khanna and Shammi Kapoor songs.
-Slowly but surely singing was getting louder and walking brisker.
-I was singing even louder Zindagi ik safar hai suhana, yahan kal kya ho kisne jaana………..
+I started singing Dev Anand, Rajesh Khanna and Shammi Kapoor old hindi songs.
+Slowly my singing got louder and walking brisker.
+Zindagi ik safar hai suhana, yahan kal kya ho kisne jaana………..